-There are many wonderful tasting kinds of cheese out there but in salads, I have narrowed it down to three that are the best for salads.
+There are many wonderful tasting kinds of cheese out there.
+However, in salads, I have narrowed it down to three that are best for salads.
 I know there are others but these will compliment any salad and they have a flavor profile that brings it all together and makes an incredible bite.

-Then we have the star of this show Feta cheese it is salty and tangy made with sheep milk originally but can be made of goat milk as well.
-It is crumbly and creamy and goes well with vinegar and no greek salad would be a greek salad without it.
+Then we have the star of this show Feta cheese.
+It is salty and tangy made with sheep milk originally but can be made of goat milk as well.
+It is crumbly and creamy and goes well with vinegar.
+No greek salad would be a greek salad without it.

-I would never have time to list all the wonderful herbs and how they complement food so I will just talk about the two we are using in this salad which is Cilantro and Mint.
+I would never have time to list all the wonderful herbs.
+Or tell you how they complement the food.
+For now, I will just talk about the two herbs that are key to this greek salad which is Cilantro and Mint.

-Cilantro is a herb that is from the parsley family often known as Mexican parsley but is widely used in the Mediterranean.
-It has a slightly spicy flavor and gives this salad a pop it needs it also goes well with the other ingredients.
+Although Cilantro is used more in Mexican food.
+It is also used in a lot of Mediterranean dishes as well.
+The slightly spicy flavor and gives this salad a pop it needs it also goes well with the other ingredients.

-Mint gives the salad a fresh taste it goes so well with all the other ingredients and leaves a great taste in your mouth.
-I wouldn’t try the variations of mint such as peppermint or spearmint just stick with the regular mint for this one as the others will change the way it tastes and not go well with the other flavors.
+Mint gives the salad a fresh taste.
+It also goes so well with all the other ingredients and leaves a great taste in your mouth.
+I wouldn’t try the variations of mint such as peppermint or spearmint just stick with the regular mint for this one.
+This is because others will change the way it tastes and not go well with the other flavors.

 This dressing is a wonderful greek dressing that has loads of flavor This dressing is made with apple cider vinegar, lemon juice, oregano, salt, pepper minced garlic, olive oil, and yogurt.
 When mixed together it becomes an amazing flavor for the salad.

-This can also be used as a marinade for any meat, or vegetables that you want to have that wonderful greek taste.
+This can also be used as a marinade for any meat, or vegetables.
+So that you can have that wonderful greek taste.
 It can also be made without the yogurt if you would rather have a less creamy vinaigrette.